Champei/code-2.0/README.md

 <details>
 <summary><strong>I am a complete beginner.
 Where should I start?</strong></summary>

-Start with TechSoC-25 (linked above) for environment setup and basic concepts.
+Start with [TechSoC-25](https://github.com/TechSoc-25) for environment setup and basic concepts.
 Then proceed to Competitive Programming in this repository.

 </details>

 <details>
 <summary><strong>Which programming language should I use?</strong></summary>

 C++ is recommended for CP and interviews.
 However, any programming language may be used depending on domain.
 The emphasis is on problem-solving rather than syntax.

 </details>

 <details>
 <summary><strong>Are deadlines strict?</strong></summary>

 Deadlines exist to help maintain discipline but are not mandatory.
 They serve as checkpoints to guide progress, not as examinations.

 </details>

 <details>
 <summary><strong>Do I need to complete all domains?</strong></summary>

 No. Competitive Programming is mandatory.
 After that, you may choose domains according to your interests.

 </details>

 <details>
 <summary><strong>What should I do if I get stuck?</strong></summary>

 1. Revisit the `RESOURCES.md` file for the relevant domain
 2. Search online using Google or StackOverflow
 3. Break the problem into smaller subproblems
 4. Discuss with peers or seniors

 </details>

 <details>
 <summary><strong>What will I gain by completing this?</strong></summary>

 By the end of this program, you will have:

 - Strong CP foundations
 - Hands-on project experience
 - Preparation for interviews, hackathons, and club activities
 - A portfolio of solved problems and projects

 </details>

 ---